 Broad spectrum experience in program development, a deep knowledge of the local community, and proven expertise in private/public collaborations are among the many skills that make Martha a crucial part of our team.
 A founding board member of A2Ethics, her most visible role is that of official time keeper at our annual, pleasantly rowdy Big Ethical Question Slam.
 With her prodigious whistling skill, she keeps contestants within their time limits—and our ethical boundaries.

-A specialist in mediation and organizational learning, JoAnna began her career as a senior administrator at Kings County Medical Center, in Brooklyn NY, the State of New Jersey Division of Public Welfare and Cornell University's College of Human Ecology.
+A specialist in mediation and organizational learning, JoAnna began her career in leading administrative roles at Kings County Medical Center, in Brooklyn NY, the State of New Jersey Division of Public Welfare and Cornell University's College of Human Ecology.
 JoAnna is a graduate of Brooklyn College of the City University of New York and earned her MSW at the University of Michigan.
 Since moving to Ann Arbor more than 35 years ago, she has designed and implemented team training , learning and coaching programs for business, industry and other organizations throughout Wayne and Washtenaw Counties for the University of Michigan, Eastern Michigan University and Washtenaw Community College.
-Along the way, JoAnna earned her master's degree in social work from the University of Michigan.
 She is currently retired as a community mediator with the Dispute Resolution Center (DRC) in Ann Arbor and the Wayne Mediation Center in Dearborn and with BDL Mediation.
 JoAnna is married, has two grown sons and four fabulous granddaughters and is currently owned by her five year old and quite spunky cocker spaniel, Abbey.

 JoAnna’s introduction to A2Ethics came by way of The Big Ethical Question Slam, where she competed for three years as a member of the DRC team.
 She was instrumental in conducting research and advocating for the landmark Ethics Education for Local Elected Officials Resolution, unanimously adopted by Ann Arbor’s City Council in 2013, the Participatory Budgeting event and the A2Ethics Internship Initiative.
 Her expertise in reconciliation has proven indispensable as we seek to encourage civil discourse among those in our community with opposing views.